mcfletch/pycraft/README.md

 ## Talking to Minecraft from Python

-The requirements for the demo scripts are declared in the `requirements.txt` file.
-Use standard Python setup to create a Python 3.6+ virtualenv and
+The requirements for the demo scripts are declared in the `requirements.txt` file you installed above.
-`pip install -r requirements.txt` into that environment.

-See the files in the `scripts` directory which include simple stand-alone commands that can be run with:
+To run a demo script:
 ```
-source venv/bin/activate
+source .env/bin/activate
+# install pycraft itself...
+python3 setup.py develop
+# run your script
 python3 scripts/helloworld.py
 ```

 ## Talking to Python from Minecraft

-The `pycraft.chatcommands` script is a larger example of using the `mcpi` API.
+The `pycraft-chat-server` script is a larger example of using the `mcpi` API.
 It allows you to expose commands to users on your server (remember, keep your server away from the public).

 To run the server:
 ```
-source venv/bin/activate
+source .env/bin/activate
 python3 setup.py develop
 pycraft-chat-server
 ```